edreesw/edreeswahezi.com/src/content/posts/2024-11-22-sonic-adventure-2-battle-thoughts.md

 ## First Encounter

 I remember first seeing Sonic Adventure 2 at a local Toys "R" Us demo kiosk.
 My sister and I walked over to check it out, but there was a kid already playing it so we stood back and silently judged.
-The kid was very loudly singing along to the now iconic song "Escape From The City" from the game's opening level, and my sister and I were absolutely *mortified*.
+The kid was very loudly singing along to the song "Escape From The City" from the game's opening level, and my sister and I were absolutely *mortified*.
 There he was -in public- belting out the lyrics with reckless abandon.
 Why was he doing this?
 What was it about this game that could awaken such raw passion in this Toys "R" Us?
 I couldn't understand it, but it stuck with me.

 ## The Purchase